Transferring files

 ma.
 14. mars 19:14:53 +0100 2023

-To transfer multiple files or directories from a cluster to your local machine, use this command:
+For example to transfer multiple files or directories from a cluster to your local machine, use this command:

-Transferring Large Amounts of Data
+Transferring Large Amounts of Data with rsync

 When transferring a large amount of data, it’s recommended to use the --partial and --progress options.
 The --partial option ensures that partially transferred files are kept, allowing you to resume the transfer in case of interruption.
 The --progress option displays the progress of the transfer.
 The -P option combines these flags into one.